hubleto/developer/book/content/pages/start-developing-own-module.md

 ## Initialization

-Each module is initialized during the Ceremony bootstrap.
+Each module is initialized during the Hubleto bootstrap.
 The initialization is done by executing `init()` method of each module in the order in which they have been registered to the application.

 ### Creating routing table